Cooperation Long Island is a collective of individuals and organizations empowered to provide mutual aid.

 Get involved in our current calls to action.
 Sign petitions, find a volunteer group, or donate.Act

-View our policy demands for a better Long Island.
+View our policy priorities for a better Long Island.
 Check out the work of our Policy Committee.Policy

 Do you or someone you know need help?
 Are you part of an organization that needs volunteers or help?Need Help

 Get involved with various organizations and mutual aid groups around Long Island.I Can Help

 Add an organization or group that is doing amazing work.
 Help us connect Long Islanders.I Know A Group

 Cooperation Long Island provides outreach, information sharing, direct service, and policy change that both meets immediate needs and responds to structural issues beyond this crisis.

 We know that during COVID-19, a lot of folks around are feeling uneasy about the future - we’re not sure what the future holds either.

 But as long as folks like yourself support small businesses around the Island, we'll be sure to get through this together.Small Business Offers

 Long Island is the colonial name for the Indigenous territory of Paumanauke or Sewanhackey.
 Here's why that's important.